Attorney Lisa Parks enters Senate special election contest as a Democrat

 SPRINGDALE -- Attorney Lisa Parks of Tontitown announced Monday in the special election for state Senate District 7, the first Democrat to do so.

-Candidate filing for the seat vacated Oct.
-28 by Lance Eads began Monday.
+Candidate filing began Monday for the seat vacated Oct.
+28 by Lance Eads.
 Eads resigned to take a lobbying job, requiring a special election to fill the vacancy.
 Party primaries are Dec.
 14. The special election is Feb.
 8. Three Republicans had announced as of Monday morning.

 "The communities of District 7 are so special, and they deserve an advocate who will put our children and grandchildren over all other interests," Parks said.
 She specializes in child welfare in her law practice, according to her announcement.